-I never imagined I would write an article about Donald Trump’s penis.
-But, I’ve been thinking about his comments and feel compelled to share my thoughts.
+I never imagined I would write an article about Donald Trump bragging about his private part.

 I recently watched a rebroadcast of the 1980 Republican presidential primary debate between Governor Ronald Reagan and Ambassador George Bush.
 While I disagreed with several of their policy prescriptions, their exchanges reminded me of the intense focus on the issues that used to occupy political campaigns.
 Since that’s what piques my interest–learning about the diverse problems the world faces and thinking critically about and participating in solutions–I’m glad I lived in that era.

 It’s unfortunate our current presidential campaign has devolved into a perverted reality show propped up by a ratings-driven media.
 The star of this circus would have been better suited to exploit the Elephant Man than audition for a job in the oval office.
 It’s impossible to imagine such a debasing of the highest office in our country in previous debates.
 In 1980, for example, the Reagan-Bush debate focused exclusively on the issues because there was a time in our country that our citizenry demanded it and our media had journalistic integrity.